Mc-Zen/quill/src/tequila-impl.typ

 /// - n (auto, int): Number of qubits.
 Can be inferred automatically.
 /// - x (int): Determines at which column the subcircuit will be put in the circuit.
 /// - y (int): Determines at which row the subcircuit will be put in the circuit.
-/// - append-wire (boolean): If set to `true`, the a last column of outgoing wires will be added.
+/// - append-wire (bool): If set to `true`, the a last column of outgoing wires will be added.
 /// - ..children (any): Sequence of instructions.
 #let build(
   n: auto,